aces/sing-squashfs-support/README.md

 ### e) Extracting data using rsync

-Just like for sshfs in section d) above, if we can't simply rsync the data files out of the `.squashfs` files from the outside if the rsync program runs on the host where these squashfs files reside.
+Just like for sshfs in section d) above, we can't simply rsync the data files out of the `.squashfs` files from the outside if the rsync program runs on the host where these squashfs files reside.
 [Diagram #5](images/diag_05_RSYNC.png) shows the architecture of a